 - Sage and Quickbooks are SAAS accounting applications that record and process accounting transactions within functional modules such as accounts payable, accounts receivable, journal, general ledger, payroll, and trial balance.

-Choosing Custom Software and Software Integration Developers
+Choosing Custom Software & Integration Developers

 The following are some key traits that you should look for in a software development company; either for software integration or custom software development:

 1- They are thorough.
 The ideal software development company will ask important questions about your software needs, take notes on your specific requirements, and continually update you on the development process.
 Listening to you and understanding your needs should be their priority.

 2- The software development company should have good references!
 They should have a portfolio for your review, commonly found on their website.
 If you cannot find one online, you should ask to see samples of their work in person.
 These past projects should showcase a diverse range of work, reflecting their expertise.

 3- You also need to cross-examine their proposed price with your budget.
 All software development comes with a cost.
 Even the cheaper off-the-shelf software packages can add up over time, as discussed above.
 Investment in software is an investment in your company as a whole: make sure you prioritize your needs to find a solution that works for your budget.